Richmond Highway Express: History

 REX began service on September 26, 2004.
 The REX takes over the southern portion of the 9A, which ran between Pentagon Station and Lorton VRE Station.
 The remaining portion of the 9A is provided by Fairfax Connector route 171, as the REX ends at Fort Belvoir.
 The fare of the initial REX route was $1.00, for a one-year demonstration period.
 The REX runs via the Jackson Loop at Fort Belvoir, although some trips alters via Pohick Road, when the Jackson Loop is closed.
 When the REX reaches Fort Belvoir, all customers that are on the REX follows the security procedure of Fort Belvoir, as the terminal is a military base.
 These procedures runs throughout all bus routes that serves Fort Belvoir.
 In 2008, the alternate terminal of the REX night trips was moved to Woodlawn at Old Mill Road.
 The night REX trips does not serve Fort Belvoir.
 In addition to these changes, the REX route adds a Saturday Supplemental trip, where it adds more trips on holiday, when REX runs on a Saturday schedule.
 The Saturday Supplemental trips operates up to Woodlawn, the same place where the night REX trips ends.
 Alongside with these changes, the special $1.00 fare was changed to the same fare as any regular Metrobus routes in January, 2009.
 In 2011, Fort Belvoir open doors to all REX trips, following the opening of Fort Belvoir Community Hospital.
 REX retained the full route until 2017, when the route was extended to the Fort Belvoir Post Exchange/Commissary.
 This extension is only effective during weekdays, as the REX does not operate at the Post Exchange/Commissary on the weekends.

 Service changes

 The REX does not change its main route since its opening, although times and stops were changed throughout time.
 Since the first time changes in the mid-2000s, REX adds more trips when there is a high demand in the route.

-August 2011 changes

 On August 7, 2011, the Fort Belvoir Community Hospital opened, opening the gates for 24 hours.
 The Fort Belvoir gates hour changes leads the night REX trips to discontinue the alternate routing service, which ends at Woodlawn.
 Service towards the Dewitt Hospital at Fort Belvoir was discontinued.

-June 2017 changes

 On June 25, 2017, the REX weekday service was extended to the Fort Belvoir Post Exchange/Commissary via Gunston Road.
 REX service to Jackson Loop was discontinued.
 Nearby stops will be served along Gunston Road at 5th Street.

+During the COVID-19 pandemic, the line began operating on its Saturday supplemental schedule beginning on March 16, 2020.
+It however began operating on its Sunday service on March 18, 2020.
+Weekend service was also reduced to operate every 30 minutes.
+Full service resumed on August 23, 2020.

+On September 5, 2021, the line was increased to operate every 20 minutes daily.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the REX was renamed into the F1X, discontinuing the REX branding.
+The route remained the same from the former REX counterpart.